“I Could Be Wrong…but…”

 Rather, it is when we become so attached to our beliefs, opinions, and self-image that we become inflexible and unable to meet life with spontaneity and curiosity.
 We may become “set in our ways,” which can make it difficult for us to engage with others or find a compromise.

 Intellectual humility encourages us to recognize when to put our opinions and beliefs aside, and open our hearts to new ways of thinking and relating to others.
-Rather than tightening up in defensiveness, we are asked to open our hearts to each other, and the vulnerability we may feel.
+Rather than tightening up in defensiveness, we are asked to open our hearts to each other, and the vulnerability we may feel, to create peace, love, and empathy.
 But why is this so hard to do?

 Our discomfort with being wrong is grounded in our survival instinct and is at the core of our ego-identity.
 Think of it as our internal GPS—we want to think our radar is accurate.
 Often, we identify so much with our opinions and beliefs that they seem to represent “who we are.”
 To consider that we are wrong means to acknowledge that we have a blind spot, which can lead us to feel k and unsure of ourselves.
 From this perspective, it makes sense that ideas that challenge our beliefs could feel like a challenge to our very sense of self.